DNS Deep Dive in OpenShift 4

 ** server can't find console: NXDOMAIN

-what happended? the query is not answered because is not specified the namespace in the same query:
+what happened?
+The query is not answered because the namespace is not specified in the query:

 sh-4.2# nslookup -debug console | grep NXDOMAIN